 There was a story in Wink News about a 10 year old boy who fell riding his bike in Cape Coral last week.
 You may be thinking that’s not really a big news item, kids fall riding bikes every day.
 What was notable about this story was the child was not wearing a bike helmet.
 It was reported the child suffered several skull fractures and was taken to the hospital in serious condition.
 This should grab the attention of any parent or grandparent in Florida.
-Wearing a bike helmet is important for a couple of reasons.
+Jim Dodson, a bicycle injury lawyer explains why wearing a bike helmet is important.

 First, Florida law requires a child under 16 to wear a bike helmet.
 That should be enough, but may not be for some parents or children.
 Second, a bike helmet is designed to prevent skull fractures and could save your child’s life.
 When properly worn, helmets can prevent 88% of serious brain injuries.